 Robin Hanna, in his guest post at Rich20Something, offered a bonus resource at the end of his article.
 Here’s how he addressed this to visitors:

 The motive of these pages is to gather personal info about your potential customers.

-Unlike the upside down design, these landing pages don’t have any navigational links.
-Ideally, they have just one CTA button allowing the visitor to submit his info before he moves on.
-Their format also suits a mobile device.
+Unlike the upside-down design, these landing pages don’t have any navigational links.
+Ideally, they have just one CTA button allowing the visitor to submit their info before moving on.

 Here’s an example of a webinar landing page by Tim Paige.